pinedamg/mage2dock/DOCUMENTATION/content/contributing/index.md

 * Search for the image in the [Docker Hub](https://hub.docker.com/search/) and find the source..

-*Most of the image in Laradock are offical images, these projects live in other repositories and maintainer by other orgnizations.*
+*Most of the image in Mage2dock are offical images, these projects live in other repositories and maintainer by other orgnizations.*

-**Note:** Laradock has two base images for (`Workspace` and `php-fpm`, mainly made to speed up the build time on your machine.
+**Note:** Mage2dock has two base images for (`Workspace` and `php-fpm`, mainly made to speed up the build time on your machine.

 * Find the dockerfiles, edit them and submit a Pull Request.

-* When updating a Laradock base image (`Workspace` or `php-fpm`), ask a project maintainer "Admin" to build a new image after your PR is merged.
+* When updating a Mage2dock base image (`Workspace` or `php-fpm`), ask a project maintainer "Admin" to build a new image after your PR is merged.

 **Note:** after the base image is updated, every dockerfile that uses that image, needs to update his base image tag to get the updated code.